hanishkvc/docs-notes_plus/enduser/apps/web/mirror/httrack.rst

   This is adding potentially around 1+MB in a huge majority of the pages.
 This involves thousands of pages, so it is a huge overhead.

+* In some places there is space in the url path like for developer.android.com/ guide/topics/ui/actionbar.html, refered from kotlin related pages.

+* need to avoid urls with ?skip_cache.
+Otherwise it leads to duplicated files and hierarchies.

+* need to avoid urls with #, as these refer to internal bookmarks.
+  Otherwise it leads to duplicated files.

+After wasting lot of bandwidth and space, found that there is two projects dash and zeal which provide the dataset in a offline manner and they seem to have already taken care of nuking devsite-book-nav and most of the things which I have mentioned above, so they contain a clean offline representation to a great extent.